PrefectHQ/prefect/docs/tutorials/first-steps.md

 ```

 As you can see, we still call these tasks as normal functions and can pass their return values to other tasks.
 We can then
 call our flow function &mdash; now called `api_flow()` &mdash; just as before and see the printed output.
-Prefect manages all the relevant intermediate state.
+Prefect manages all the relevant intermediate states.

 <div class="termy">
 ```